johndarrel/hide-my-wp/readme.txt

 Yes, the plugin works on WP Multisite and you will configure it for the entire network.

-The plugin also works with Apache, Nginx, IIS and LiteSpeed servers
+The plugin also works with Apache, Nginx, IIS, and LiteSpeed servers

 = Is Hide My WP Ghost working on Nginx Server? =

 Yes, the plugin works on Nginx Server and you will be guided for the redirects and nginx.conf settings.

-The plugin also works with Apache, IIS and LiteSpeed servers
+The plugin also works with Apache, IIS, and LiteSpeed servers

 = My website theme is not loading correctly after I change the paths.
 What should I do? =

 This issue is most likely from setting the rewrite rules.

 1. Make sure you purge the cache if you have cache plugins after you save the Hide My WP Ghost settings.
-2. In case the .htaccess (for apache) or nginx.conf (for Nginx) or web.config (for IIS) are not writable you need to add the rewrites manually.
+2. In case the .htaccess (for apache) or nginx.conf (for Nginx) or web. config (for IIS) is not writable you need to add the rewrites manually.
 3. If you have Nginx server make sure you reload the Nginx after you save the settings.
 4. If the theme is still not loading okay, contact us and we can set up the plugin for you for free.